Akmeena4u/Web-Development-Bootcamp/005_4_React Redux/001_Basics.md

 **Do We Really Have a Problem?**
 - Acknowledges that there are other solutions like React Context and useReducer, but emphasizes that Redux predates these and offers a reliable solution.
+-  Redux shines in scenarios where you need centralized global state management, predictable state changes, middleware support, powerful debugging tools, a vibrant ecosystem, and compatibility with various libraries and frameworks

 **React-Redux Package:**
 - Explains that React-Redux provides functions to connect React applications with Redux.